bugcrowd/templates/templates/unvalidated_redirects_and_forwards/open_redirect/header_based/template.md

 Posting the entire Http request and response is not required.
 -->

+The following image(s) show the full exploit:

+{{screenshot}}

 ## Demonstrated Impact
 <!--
 Do NOT redirect to an unapproved third party website.
 Successfully redirecting to https://bugcrowd.com/ is sufficient.
 -->

+Using open redirects a malicious attacker can send users to phishing websites to extract login credentials or coerce the user to send a financial transaction.